PedroPPereira/PTon/README.md

 # PTon Website

-**Technologies Used:** Python, Flask, Heroku
+**Technologies Used:** Python, Flask, Heroku (for deployment)

-**Brief Description:** Webiste for gym and weight progress tracking to learn Python and Web Development.
+**Brief Description:** Webiste for gym and weight progress tracking to learn the concepts of Python and Web Development.

 **Features:**